Introduction

 So, what are the standards for removal of a trustee for cause in Arizona?

-- The trustee is unfit, unwilling or persistently fails to administer the trust for the benefit of the beneficiaries and the court determines that removal of the trustee best serves the interests of the beneficiaries;
+- Unfit, Unwilling, or Persistent Failure to Administer the Trust: If a trustee is deemed to be unfit, unwilling, or persistently fails to fulfill their responsibilities in administering the trust for the benefit of the beneficiaries, the Court may determine that their removal is in the best interests of the beneficiaries.

-- The trustee’s removal has been requested by all of the qualified beneficiaries, the court finds that removal best serves the interests of all of the beneficiaries and is not inconsistent with a material purpose of the trust, and a co-trustee or successor trustee is available; or
+- Unanimous Beneficiary Request: If all of the qualified beneficiaries request the removal of a trustee, the Court may grant the removal if it serves the interests of all beneficiaries and is not inconsistent with a material purpose of the trust.
+In such cases, the availability of a co-trustee or successor trustee is also considered.

 Real Scenario: Example